nokey-54/FFmpeg-livestream-docker/README.md

 # FFmpeg-livestream-docker
-Docker Application to 24/7 livestream mp3 files from subfolder and static image.
-Using Docker + Docker Compose + FFmpeg + python

-Welcome to my dockerized YouTube Livestream solution.
+Welcome to my dockerized YouTube Livestream app.
 You can easy host multiple youtube livestreams on your computer in background.